veronica-f-reyes/Zillow_Clustering_Project/README.md

 To recreate this project you will need the following files from this repository:
 - README.md
-- env.py
+- env.py*
 - wrangle_excs.py
 - Final_Clustering_Project_Notebook.ipynb

-Your own env file requires  your data base credentials to connect to the SQL database containing Zillow data
+*Your personal env file requires  your data base credentials to connect to the SQL database containing Zillow data

-Instructions:
+### Instructions:
 - Read the README.md
 - Download the wrangle_excs.py and Final_Clustering_Project_Notebook.ipynb files into your working directory, or clone this repository
 - Add your own env file to your directory (user, password, host)